Australian occupation of Nauru

 In September 1914 Australia occupied Nauru, then part of German New Guinea, following the start of World War I. This was part of a larger plan by Japan, the United Kingdom, Australia, and New Zealand to intercept Germany's East Asia Squadron before they could return to Germany.
 The island continued to be occupied by Australia until the end of the war.

 Background

 Following the Nauruan Civil War, in 1888 Nauru was annexed into the German Colony of Papua New Guinea.
 Following the outbreak of World War I, Japan, the United Kingdom, Australia, and New Zealand occupied the German Colonies of Kiautschou Bay Leased Territory, German Samoa, and German New Guinea.

 Australian landing

-Following the occupation of German Samoa, HMAS Melbourne left Australian-occupied Samoa and set off for Nauru, arriving on 9 September 1914.
+Following the occupation of German Samoa, HMAS Melbourne left New Zealand-occupied Samoa and set off for Nauru, arriving on 9 September 1914.
 The Australian occupation led to the destruction of the wireless stations and the capture of the island's colonial governor.
 The island was then fully occupied by 6 November and continued to be occupied by Australia until the end of the war.